nerc-project/nerc-docs/docs/openshift/decommission/decommission-openshift-resources.md

 ## Finally, Archive your ColdFront Project

-As a **PI**, you will be now able to **Archive** your ColdFront Project via accessing [NERC's ColdFront interface](https://coldfront.mss.mghpcc.org/).
+As a **PI**, you will now be able to **Archive** your ColdFront Project via accessing [NERC's ColdFront interface](https://coldfront.mss.mghpcc.org/).
-Please refer to [these intructions](../../get-started/allocation/archiving-a-project.md) on how to archive your project that needs to be decommissioned.
+Please refer to [these intructions](../../get-started/allocation/archiving-a-project.md) on how to archive your projects that need to be decommissioned.

 ---